JEKO10/Alpaca-Image-Generator/README.md

 ## Project overview

 Firstly, I set up states for every single alpaca part.
-Then, displayed all image parts with map method, and using switch statement, parts are changing on the image.
-You are able to change its neck, mouth, hair, ears, eyes, leg, etc. There are 2 buttons, for random generating alpaca and downloading image.
-Random generating was created by using Math.floor(Math.random() * number of options) function.
-Downloading image is powered by DownloadJS and Html to image packages.
+Then, displayed all image parts with the map method, and using the switch statement, parts are changing on the image.
+You are able to change its neck, mouth, hair, ears, eyes, leg, etc. There are 2 buttons, for generating random alpaca and downloading the image.
+Random generating was created by using the Math.floor(Math.random() * number of options) function.
+Downloading images is powered by DownloadJS and Html to image packages.

 ## Built with